humanwhocodes/humanfs/docs/maintaining.md

-# Maintaining fsx
+# Maintaining humanfs

-This document contains common processes used in maintaining fsx so they don't get lost.
+This document contains common processes used in maintaining humanfs so they don't get lost.

 ## Add a New Package